Sallo97/cep_technical_reference/documents/0_glossary.md

 - **Synchronous Computers**: architectures where an universal **clock** component provides space instants defining which signals are guaranteed to be stable and can be sampled reliably.

     This concept is still used today.

 ---

+- **Stored program computers**: machines which followed the Von Neumann's theoretical architecture by storing both program's code and local data onto the main memory.

+    Still today modern computers follow this principle.

+---